Founder of Padma Studios

 In May of 2011, Pema Namdol commenced the historical Shi-Tro mandala project, known as the Golden Buddha Temple: Pantheon of One Hundred Buddhas, a 200-foot-wide structure to be built in Sikkim, India.
 Advisors to the project are expecting this mandala to be the benchmark of celestial design for future generations, not only for its religious and symbolic significance, but also for its unique design features.
 This model is Pema Namdol's eighth 3-D mandala.

 For over twenty-five years Pema Namdol has provided a vital contribution to the global appreciation of traditional Tibetan arts, and he continues daily in his mission to impart his knowledge and artistic creativity to the utmost of his ability, for the benefit of all beings.
-Pema lives in Los Angeles with his family.
+Pema lives with his family in Los Angeles.